Grafana

 There are many ways to manage and display data in OpenPlotter using Grafana, but in this short tutorial we will focus on how to display data from the Signal K server in real time.
 We want to catch the delta messages that the server sends over the websocket connection, so we will use the WebSocket API plugin that is pre-installed in OpenPlotter.

-.
-Select WebSocket API at the end of the list and write ws://localhost:3000/signalk/v1/stream?subscribe=all in Host
+Go to and click Add data source.
+Select WebSocket API at the end of the list and write ws://localhost:3000/signalk/v1/stream?subscribe=all in Host:

 After saving, Grafana will be ready to receive all delta messages for all existing Signal K keys and values.
 Now we need to filter a Signal K key to be displayed on a dashboard, for this example we will use environment.outside.temperature.